chickenspaceprogram/convTI/readme.txt

 This application is still incomplete, as is its documentation.
 Please raise an issue on GitHub if you encounter any issues or bugs!
 Also, feel free to suggest features/additions.

+If you want an *actually good* version of this, check out SourceCoder 3!
+This project is more for fun and teaching myself Java than for practical use, if I'm honest.
 --------
 Creator:

 Athena Boose (chickenspaceprogram)
 --------
 Acknowledgements:
-merthsoft, "Link Protocol Guide v1.4".
+merthsoft, "Link Protocol Guide v1.4"
     - https://merthsoft.com/linkguide/
+    - made this project possible, as I'm not willing to spend the long time it would probably take to reverse-engineer TI's file format
-    - single-handedly made this project possible KermMartian, "SourceCoder 3"
+KermMartian, "SourceCoder 3"
     - https://sc.cemetech.net
+    - inspired this project